com-lihaoyi/utest/readme.md

 `TestSuite`.
 These all form one a single large tree of tests that you can run, using the same uniform syntax.

-By default, SBT runs multiple test suites in parallel, so the output from those suites may be interleaved.
-You can set `parallelExecution in Test := false` in your SBT config to make the tests execute sequentially, so the output from each suite will be grouped together in the terminal.
+By default, SBT and Mill run multiple test suites in parallel, so the output from those suites may be interleaved.
+You can set `parallelExecution in Test := false` in your SBT config or `def testParallelism = false` in your Mill config to make the tests execute sequentially, so the output from each suite will be grouped together in the terminal.

 uTest defaults to emitting ANSI-colored terminal output describing the test run.